 - This is an organization for you, run by you; our focus is based on your input!

 Each year, the Master of Environmental Studies Association (MESA) hosts the annual Rachel Carson Forum in honor of Carson's influential and important environmental research, writings and activism.
 The Forum invites activists, scientists, writers, and speakers to present and engage with the community to promote environmental awareness and discussion.
-Next Spring 2019, MESA will hold the 30th annual Rachel Carson Forum and welcomes all community members to listen and participate in this event.
-Next year's theme will be determined by all members of MESA in the Fall of 2018.
+Next Spring 2019 marks the 30th annual Rachel Carson Forum—an event that will welcome all community members to campus to listen and participate in environmental challenges and solutions.